RafaelyRezende/Born2BeRocky/README.md

 The partitioning scheme layout standard used is the legacy Master Boot Record (MBR).
 This type provides wide compatibility with older systems and has a simple structure to be worked on.
 MBR has a set number of primary partitions that can be created, no more than 4, and can only support 2 TiB of size disk which will be more than enough for the pourposes of this project.
 The up to date, modern standard of partitioning scheme is GUID Partition Table (GPT) with almost every single specification having an upgrade compared to its predecessor MBR.
 GPT has practically an unlimited amount of partitions that can be created, it is realiable given its system of redundancy checks, it has compatibility with mordern boot firmware such as UEFI and it can manage larger systems with sizes bigger than 2 TiB.

 More information about disk partititons in <a href="https://docs.fedoraproject.org/en-US/fedora/f36/install-guide/appendixes/Disk_Partitions/">here</a> and <a href="https://en.wikipedia.org/wiki/Disk_partitioning">there</a>.

+### Filesystems and Mount Point Overview

+After the disk has been properly partitioned, the system is ready to have each partition formatted with a filesystem.
+Each pool of memory now has to be assigned a filesystem format and a mount point.
+Linux suppports a wide range of filesystems, each with its own particularities, characteristics and performance according to given task.

+Filesystems simply structures the way data is stored, organized, accessed and managed throughout the operating system.
+It adds redunduncy in the form of journals or logs for the case of sudden crashes or system corruption.
+It keeps track of the area in which data must be stored and can be used.
+Also, it implements checksums to verify integrity of the system and file modifications.

+This project uses the ext4 filesystem for its stabililty and performance which is enough in this case.
+The ext4 is flexible which make it suitable for a variety of workloads and file sizes.
+The current project does not require the management of large storage units, scalability is not the main goal, so the ext4 is the right fit.

+Useful content around this topic and other types of filesystems <a href="https://archive.kernel.org/oldwiki/ext4.wiki.kernel.org/index.php/Ext4_Howto.html">here</a> and <a href="https://en.wikipedia.org/wiki/Ext4">there</a>.

+### Logical Volume Management

+Logical volume management is a device mapper framework that abstracts the physical storage devices on a linux system.
+Physical memory storage can now be virtualized in virtual block devices, this make possible for the logical volumes to absorb new physical devices to enlarge the systems size or shrink it dynamically.

+The layered architecture of the LVM is composed by the physical volume which is the base layer, normally an entire partition.
+The volume group is the central pool of storage composed of one or more physical volumes, this layer acts a container for the physical volumes.
+The logical volume is the abstraction created for the operating system to use.
+The logical volume is a standard block device in the perspective of the OS where mount points can be assigned and formatted with specific file system.

+More information on <a href="https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/9/html/configuring_and_managing_logical_volumes/overview-of-logical-volume-management_configuring-and-managing-logical-volumes#lvm-architecture_overview-of-logical-volume-management">here</a> and <a href="https://en.wikipedia.org/wiki/Device_mapper">there</a>.

 ### Disk Setup